Steps and Benefits of the Navasana Yoga Pose

 - The weight of your body and legs will concentrate on your buttocks.
 Don’t forget to keep your fingers and toes in line with your eye contact.
 Remain in that position for about 10-30 seconds or more while you’re holding your breath.

 - Slowly but surely exhale as you bring your body back to its starting position and relax.
 You can do three or four repetitions daily.
 Don’t overdo it.

 If you ask a yoga teacher in Dallas or anywhere else, they would definitely prevent someone from doing the Navasana yoga pose if they have neck injuries, stomach issues, breathing difficulties, or cardiovascular diseases.
 Pregnant women are also discouraged as a health precaution.

 Navasana Yoga Pose Benefits

-So why should you incorporate perform Navasana (boat) pose in your daily yoga exercises?
+So why should you incorporate performing Navasana (boat) pose in your daily yoga exercises?

 Practicing challenging poses, such as Navasana, you can’t think about anything else other than the task at hand.
 When you close yourself off from all your daily worries and distractions, you’ll find a more focused, yet relaxed, mind.
 With consistent practice, you will be able to think and communicate more clearly.

 Navasana helps stimulate the digestive system and helps build the digestive fire.
-In Ayurveda, keeping the digestive fire strong is key in nutrient absorption, assimilation and in keeping everything moving in a healthy way.
-Try adding Kaplabhati breathing (breath of life) with this to feel an extra boost and build heat.
+In Ayurveda, keeping the digestive fire strong is key in nutrient absorption, assimilation, and keeping everything moving in a healthy way.
+Try adding Kapalabhati breathing (breath of life) with this to feel an extra boost and build heat.